DevExpress/testcafe/docs/articles/documentation/recipes/test-static-html-pages.md

 title: Running Tests Locally
 permalink: /documentation/recipes/test-static-html-pages.html
 ---
-# Test static html pages
+# Test Static Html Pages

 There are many ways to test your static html pages using TestCafe, but in this recipe we will focus on a simple one that uses a few other packages and can be easily integrated into your workflow.
 To do this, go through the following steps.